 You'll find food and shopping around the historic destination of Hamburg.
 This port city offers something for everyone.
 Five days is plenty of time to see everything, even with extra days to spare.

 It's hard to know how much time to spend in Bern.
+Many people enjoy the museums and nightlife when visiting Bern.
 Exploring the old town is a popular activity.
-One week may feel like too much time here unless you plan to do a lot of relaxing.
+One week may feel like too much time unless you plan to do a lot of relaxing.

 The energetic port city of Hamburg offers shopping and museums.
 The length of your trip often depends on your style of travel.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.

 These are the overall average travel costs for the two destinations.